hello-robot/stretch_ros/stretch_rtabmap/README.md

 ## Overview

+This package is in active development.
+Proceed with caution.

 *stretch_rtabmap* provides RTAB-MAPPiNG.
 This package utilizes rtab-map, move_base, and AMCL to map and drive the stretch RE1 around a space.
 Running this code will require the robot to be untethered.

 ## Setup